cookW3b/ModalWnd/README.md

-It's my little script for working with modal window.
+It's my little script (without libraries and frameworks) for working with modal window.

 He look like this: